-Since that first trip, we have traveled around the world with our kids, but we keep coming back to Europe.
+Since our first trip to Europe with a baby, we have traveled around the world with our kids, but we keep coming back to Europe with our kids.
 Of all the days we have been on vacation with our kids, over 50% of them have been within Europe, with a whole bunch more planned for later this year.

-The People are Amazing
+The European People are so Welcoming

-Without question, it’s the people who make family trips to Europe so special.
+When you travel to Europe with a toddler or baby, it’s the local people who make family trips to Europe so special.
 Europeans are so friendly and helpful, you will be blown away by their hospitality.
-They love children and will make every effort to make you and your kids feel welcome.
+Virtually every culture in Europe loves children and will make every effort to make you and your little kids feel welcome.

-The reputation of very well behaved children in France had us a little insecure about the behavior of our 14 month old.
+To be honest, we were very nervous about visiting Paris with a baby.
+The French have a reputation for having very well behaved children, and we were insecure about the behavior of our 14 month old.
 I mean, she was a pretty good baby, but she wasn’t perfect.
-What if she cried at a restaurant or at the Louvre?
+What if she cried at a restaurant or while admiring the Mona Lisa at the Louvre?

 When we traveled to London with a baby, upon arrival at the Gatwick airport we took the Gatwick Express train and the Tube to Central London.
 Despite it being a bank holiday, the Gatwick Express was bursting with people commuting to work.
-When passengers saw we had a baby with us, they immediately offered up a seat for Celine and our daughter.
+When passengers saw we had a baby with us, they immediately offered up a seat for Celine and our baby daughter.